Nna-DO/Projects/README.md

-These are DevOps projects done with screenshots of every step added to each project folder README.md
+These are DevOps projects, each with screenshots of every step added to the project's README.md file.